painpats/ft_transcendence-42/README.md

 ## Modules

 For this project, we must achieve 7 majors (2 minors = 1 major).

-Here are the one we made (7.5) :
+Here are the ones we made (7.5) :

 - Web